open-telemetry/oteps/text/0225-configuration.md

   ...
 ```

+Note that there is no consistent mapping between environment variable names and the keys in the configuration file.

 ### Environment variable substitution

 Configuration files *MUST* support environment variable expansion.
 While this accommodates the scenario in which a configuration file needs to reference sensitive data and is not able to be stored securely, environment variable expansion is not limited to sensitive data.